wp-plugins/liveagent/readme.txt

 = Is it free? =
 Yes it is if you create account with our plugin.
 You'll get free account which support multiple channels (mail, chat, facebook, twitter, etc.).
 Only limitation is 50 chats/mails per month.

+= Is plugin avaliable also in my language? =
+From version 3.0.0 plugin supports translations to any language that WordPress supports.
+So if you have time and will you can help us to improve it.
+[Make your own translation](href='http://support.qualityunit.com/634703-Making-custom-translation' "Custom translation") and send it to us.
+We add it to next plugin release.

 == Screenshots ==